Random walks, WPD actions, and the Cremona group: Introduction

 \subsection{Acknowledgements}

 We would like to thank Mladen Bestvina for pointing out that the Poisson boundary result from \cite{MT} holds in the WPD case.
-We also thank Carolyn Abbott, Jeffrey Diller, Igor Dolgachev, Mattias Jonsson, Stephane Lamy and Piotr Przytycki for useful discussions and comments.
+We also thank Carolyn Abbott, Jeffrey Diller, Igor Dolgachev, Mattias Jonsson, Stephane Lamy, Piotr Przytycki and Samuel Taylor for useful discussions and comments.

+We would particularly like to thank the referee for a number of insightful comments, which amongst many simplifications and improvements, also enabled us to improve the rates from square root exponential in the original version to exponential in the current version.

 The first named author acknowledges support from the Simons Foundation and PSC-CUNY.
 The second named author is partially supported by NSERC and the Alfred P. Sloan Foundation.